MatthewHiggins2017/bioconda-PrimedRPA/README.md

 PrimedRPA is a python script by Matthew Higgins that creates candidate recombinase polymerase A amplification (RPA) primers based on sequences provided in a text file.

 This repository hosts files used in a Google Colab notebook I created to get around the process of installing conda and PrimedRPA locally.
+The most recent original repo of PrimedRPA is [here](https://github.com/MatthewHiggins2017/bioconda-PrimedRPA)

 ### Installation